 An increased focus on digital initiatives is not only important for combatting expected behavior changes caused by low economic confidence, but digital is also expected to be the largest growing channel throughout 2023 in terms of revenue mix.

-Brands expect a higher increase in sales from delivery, curbside, and pick-up compared to in-store purchases, which enforces the need to optimize digital initiatives.
+Brands expect a higher increase in sales from meal delivery, curbside, and pick-up compared to in-store purchases, which enforces the need to optimize digital initiatives.
 COVID accelerated the trend of consumers ordering delivery or placing mobile orders, but the convenience of digital ordering is here to stay.

 Overall, restaurants face several challenges this year with increasing costs and an overall muted economic outlook.
 However, there are numerous ways to combat this, including next level differentiation for price increases, enhancing digital and loyalty initiatives as these channels increase in revenue mix, and utilizing digital and loyalty to offer promotions and rewards to reduce churn.